People usually associate strong-smelling breath with poor dental hygiene or a recent meal. However, it may reveal much more than that.

-As symptoms progress, the person may lose consciousness and experience a coma.
+If symptoms progress without treatment, the person may lose consciousness and experience a coma.
 Without medical intervention, organ damage can occur.
-The effects can be life-threatening.
+The effects can be life threatening.

-The American Diabetes Association (ADA) advise people not to exercise if they have signs of DKA but to seek medical assistance immediately.
+The American Diabetes Association (ADA) advises people to not exercise if they have signs of DKA and to seek medical assistance immediately.

-Here, learn more about ketones, diabetes, and ketone testing.
+Learn more here about ketones, diabetes, and ketone testing.

-A person may be at risk of DKA if:
+A person may be at risk for DKA if:

 - They do not take enough insulin for their needs.

-- They do not take supplemental insulin when required, for example, due to forgetting or being unable to afford it.
+- They do not take supplemental insulin when required, such as forgetting it or being unable to afford it.